implydata/plywood/README.md

 ![web app, not node.js, proxy](docs/images/web-app-not-nodejs-proxy.png)

-### You are building a data driven application and you are allergic to JavaScript
+### You are building a data-driven application and you are allergic to JavaScript

 If you think that JavaScript is "literally gluten" you can still benefit from Plywood by utilizing the Plywood proxy.
 Your application could ether generate Plywood queries in their JSON form or as PlyQL strings that it sends over to the Plywood proxy.